cozygene/FEAST/README.md

 As input, *FEAST* takes mandatory arguments:

 - _C_ - An _m_ by _n_ count matrix, where _m_ is the number samples and _n_ is the number of taxa.
-- _metadata_ - An _m_ by 3 table, where _m_ is the number samples.
-The metadata table has three colunms (i.e., 'Env', 'SourceSink', 'id').
+- _metadata_ - An _m_ by 3 table, where _m_ is the number of samples.
+The metadata table has three columns (i.e., 'Env', 'SourceSink', 'id').
 The first column is a description of the sampled environment (e.g., human gut), the second column indicates if this sample is a source or a sink (can take the value 'Source' or 'Sink').
-The fourth column is the Sink-Source id.
+The third column is the Sink-Source id.
 When using multiple sinks, each tested with the same group of sources, only the rows with 'SourceSink' = Sink will get an id (between 1 - number of sinks in the data).
-In this scenatio, the sources ids are blank.
+In this scenario, the sources’ ids are blank.
 When using multiple sinks, each tested with a distinct group of sources, each combination of sink and its corresponding sources should get the same id (between 1 - number of sinks in the data).
 Note that these names must be respected.
 - _EM_iterations_ - A numeric value indicating the number of EM iterations (default 1000).
 - _COVERAGE_ - A numeric value indicating the rarefaction depth (default = minimal sequencing depth within each group of sink and its corresponding sources).
-- _different_sources_flag_ - A boolian value indicating the source-sink assignment. different_sources_flag = 1 if different sources are assigned to each sink , otherwise = 0.
+- _different_sources_flag_ - A Boolean value indicating the source-sink assignment. different_sources_flag = 1 if different sources are assigned to each sink , otherwise = 0.
-- _dir_path_ - A path to an output .txt file.
+- _dir_path_ - A path to an output.txt file.
 - _outfile_ - the prefix for saving the output file.

 Value:

 *FEAST* returns an S1 by S2 matrix P, where S1 is the number sinks and S2 is the number of sources (including an unknown source).
 Each row in matrix P sums to 1.
 Pij is the contribution of source j to sink i.
-If Pij == NA it indicateds that source j was not used in the analysis of sink i. *FEAST* will save the file "demo_FEAST.txt" (a file containing matrix P) .
+If Pij == NA it indicates that source j was not used in the analysis of sink i. *FEAST* will save the file "demo_FEAST.txt" (a file containing matrix P) .

 Demo
 -----------------------
-We provide a dataset for an example of FEAST's usage.
+We provide a dataset for an example of FEAST usage.
 Download the demo files <a href="https://github.com/cozygene/FEAST/tree/FEAST_beta/Data_files">here</a>.

 First load the **FEAST** packages into R:
 ```